U.S. lawmakers renew fights over Trump's border wall, abortion

 “They (Republicans) know darned well that $12 billion in additional money for the wall is not going to fly with Senate Democrats or the House of Representatives,” Schumer told reporters.
 Democrats control the House.

-Last week, the Pentagon said funds were being diverted from schools and daycare centres for military families and other Defense Department programs to cover the $3.6 billion Trump wants for wall construction.
+Last week, the Pentagon said funds were being diverted from schools and daycare centers for military families and other Defense Department programs to cover the $3.6 billion Trump wants for wall construction.

+Separately on Tuesday, the Pentagon said it had extended the deployment of up to 5,500 military personnel along the border with Mexico into the next fiscal year.

+If the Pentagon had not approved the extension, the border mission would have ended at the end of September.

 Also on Tuesday, a Senate Appropriations panel work session was abruptly cancelled because of a dispute over an attempt by Democrats to reverse a new Trump administration “gag rule” that blocks medical providers receiving federal funding, such as Planned Parenthood, from talking to patients about abortion if they inquire about it.